 How does wireless charging relate to radio transmission?
 Both models are similar in that they transmit power by electro-magnetic waves.
 Wireless charging operates in a near field condition in which the primary coil produces a magnetic field that is picked up by the secondary coil in close proximity.
 The radio transmitter works on the far field principle by sending waves that travel through space.
 While the receiving coil of the wireless charger captures most of the energy generated, the receiving antenna of the radio needs only a few microvolt (one millionth of a volt) to rise the signal above the noise level and receive clear intelligence when amplified.

 Wireless charging is classified into three categories: Radio charging, inductive charging andresonance charging.
 Radio charging will serve low-power devices operating within a 10-meter (30 feet) radius from the transmitter to charge batteries in medical implants, hearing aids, watches and entertainment devices.
 Radio charging can also activate advanced RFID (radio frequency identification) chips through resonantly enhanced induction.
-The transmitter sends a low-power radio wave at a frequency of 915MHz (frequency for microwave ovens) and the receiver converts the signal to energy.
+The transmitter sends a low-power radio wave at a frequency of 915MHz (frequency of large industrial/commercial microwave ovens, consumer ovens usually use 2.45GH) and the receiver converts the signal to energy.
 The radio charging method is closest to a regular radio transmitter; it offers high flexibility but has low power capture and exposes people to electro-smog.

 Most of today’s wireless chargers use inductive charging featuring a transmit and receive coil in close proximity.
 Electric toothbrushes were one of the first devices to use this charging method, and mobile phones are the largest growing sector to charge without wires.
 To retrofit an existing mobile phone for mobile charging, simply attach a “skin” that contains the receiver and provides interconnection to the charger socket.
 Many new devices will have this feature built in.